 Two years later, YFP formed a tripartite partnership to promote Social Entrepreneurship and Venture Philanthropy education in Hong Kong, by engaging stakeholders from diverse sectors, including government, NGO, social enterprises and academia.

-Selected as one of the appointed Intermediaries of the Hong Kong SAR government’s Social innovation and Entrepreneurship fund (SIE Fund), YFP has collaborated with two reputable universities – HKUST and The Chinese University of Hong Kong (CUHK) to deliver 9 interdisciplinary action-based courses on social entrepreneurship and venture philanthropy at the MBA level.
+Selected as one of the appointed Intermediaries of the Hong Kong SAR government’s Social innovation and Entrepreneurship fund (SIE Fund), YFP has collaborated with three reputable universities – HKUST, The Chinese University of Hong Kong (CUHK), and the Hong Kong Baptist University to deliver 13 interdisciplinary action-based courses on social entrepreneurship and venture philanthropy at the MBA, postgraduate, and undergraduate levels.
 The program is named Nurturing Social Minds.

 Nurturing Social Minds has a program-dedicated website, which can be found here.

 As of 2014, Kwai Chung district had a poverty rate at 25.7%, the second highest among the 18 districts of Hong Kong (Hong Kong Poverty Situation 2014).